bondarukoleh/java_playground/wiremock/wiremock.md

 You can reset scenario individually and all of them.

 #### Proxy
-You can selectively proxy and intercept requests to other services.
+You can selectively proxy and intercept requests to other services, but not the body of the request.
 There is ability to record te requests.
 Wiremock can be setup as forward proxy (difference with regular, that wiremock is a gatekeeper, and in control of all requests, not just passing along) for browser.
+To change the body of the requests, you need to register to wiremock a request transformer that uses RequestWrapper, where you will filter and change whatever you like in the request before sending it.

 #### Verify requests
-You can verify the requests to Wiremock wether it got them or not, how many requests are matched and so on.
+You can verify the requests to Wiremock weather it got them or not, how many requests are matched and so on.
 You can find the requests by this URL http://host:port/__admin/requests.
 Some queries available:
 - http://localhost:8080/__admin/requests?since=2016-06-06T12:00:00&limit=3
 - http://localhost:8080/__admin/requests?unmatched=true